-Today, the tracks that once took Dunedin Railway passengers through the stunning Taieri Gorge, lay mothballed.
-Although the former Taieri Gorge railway is no longer running, we opted to keep this article in tack, as a historical reference, memory, and to share the natural beauty through our photos.
+Today, the tracks that once took Dunedin Railway passengers through the stunning Taieri Gorge lay mothballed.
+Although the former Taieri Gorge railway is no longer running, we opted to keep this article intact as a historical reference, memory, and to share the natural beauty through our photos.

 Even before we boarded the Taieri Gorge train, we knew we were in for an extraordinary day.
 Dunedin Railways is well known for hosting some of the most impressive and scenic train trips in New Zealand.
 The 45 km Taieri Gorge railway trip lived up to our expectations.

 The South Island of New Zealand is spectacular.
 Dunedin, where we boarded the train, is in the southeastern corner of the country, at the 45.8 south parallel, closer to Antarctica than the equator.
 We’re about as far away from our home in Auckland as we can get whilst still being in the country.

 Some links on this page can save you up to 70%.
 We earn from qualifying purchases through partnerships or affiliate programmes.